Generating Holistic 3D Human Motion from Speech: Dataset

 \subsection{Good Practices for Improving p-GT}

-Numerous methods can be used to reconstruct 3D whole-body meshes from a single image \citep{pavlakos2019expressive, feng2021collaborative, zhang2021pymaf}.
-In this work, we adopt an optimization based approach, SMPLify-X \cite{pavlakos2019expressive}, for its good performance in 3D whole-body reconstruction.
-To further improve the stability, accuracy, and efficiency, we present \bodymethodname which adapts SMPLify-X to the videos of talking persons with several good practices.
+In this section, we present \bodymethodname, which adapts SMPLify-X \cite{pavlakos2019expressive} to the videos of talking persons with several good practices, to improve the stability, accuracy, and efficiency in 3D whole-body reconstruction.
 In the following, we briefly summarize our efforts for improving the p-GT.
-More details are given in the supplemental material.
+See more details in the supplemental material.

 \textbf{Initialization.} A good initialization can significantly accelerate and stabilize the SMPLify-X optimization.
-For this reason, we employ several advanced regression-based approaches to the videos, and use the resulting predictions as the initial parameters of SMPLify-X. Specifically, PIXIE \cite{feng2021collaborative}, PyMAF-X \cite{zhang2021pymaf}, and DECA \cite{feng2021learning} are used to initialize $\theta^b$, $\theta^h$, and $\theta^f$, respectively.
+We apply several advanced regression-based approaches to the videos, and use the resulting predictions as the initial parameters of SMPLify-X. Specifically, PIXIE \cite{feng2021collaborative}, PyMAF-X \cite{pymafx2022}, and DECA \cite{feng2021learning} are used to initialize $\theta^b$, $\theta^h$, and $\theta^f$, respectively.
 The camera is assumed to be static, and its parameters $\theta^c$ and $\epsilon$ are estimated by PIXIE~\cite{feng2021collaborative} as well.

 \textbf{Data Term.} The joint re-projection loss is the most important data objective function in SMPLify-X, as it optimizes the difference between joints extracted from the SMPL-X model, projected into the image, with joints predicted with OpenPose \cite{cao2017realtime}.
 Here we extend the data term by incorporating body silhouettes from DeepLab V3, facial landmarks from MediaPipe \cite{kartynnik2019real}, and facial shapes from MICA \cite{zielonka2022mica}.
 Further, we use a photometric loss between the rendered faces and the input image to better capture facial details.